JeffBeck12/cybersecurity-audits/README.md

 ## CyberSecurity Incident Reports

-Section 1: Identify the type of attack that may have caused this network interruption

 After reviewing the logs in my opinion the website is being Dos attacked.
 The server is being bombarded with SYN requests causing the server to stop responding.
 This could be what is called a SYN attack.

-Section 2: Explain how the attack is causing the website to malfunction

 When the website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
 The handshake consists